soburi/openthread_nrf52_arduino/README.md

 original [README.md rename to BlueFruit_nRF52.md](BlueFruit_nRF52.md)

-ot-arduino is a arduino package for nRF52840 that integrated with openthread subsystem.
+ot-arduino is an arduino package for nRF52840 that is integrated with the OpenThread subsystem.
-This package provides API that is able to communicate by OpenThread protocol.
+This package provides API that can communicate by OpenThread protocol.

 Resources
 ----------------